Air quality in Budapest

 CO

-PM2.5 concentration in Budapest air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Budapest is currently 1.6 times the WHO annual air quality guideline value

 Health Recommendations